 Is it Possible Divisibility Puzzle

+It turns out that this book is out of print which makes used copies from Amazon VERY expensive.
 If you happen upon a copy of this book at a thrift store or used book shop, it’s definitely worth picking up a copy!
-The Is It Possible Divisibility Rules Puzzle is the third puzzle I’ve created for my classroom based on this book.

-I’ve already shared the 12 Envelopes Puzzle and 9 Squares Puzzle which also came from this book.
+This is actually the third puzzle I’ve created for my classroom based on this book.
+Previously, I have shared the 12 Envelopes Puzzle and 9 Squares Puzzle from this same book.

 When I ran across this divisibility rules puzzle, I knew that it would make a lovely magnetic puzzle to post on my dry erase board for the upcoming year.
 I’m making it my goal to post a new puzzle on the board each week.